 This is probably the most critical factor.
-If your potential role in the company is senior, less important will be your country of origin and the more job offers you will receive.
-Good leaders are gold today, particularly with an international background and different working approaches.
-Especially in multinational, foreign-owned companies.
+If your potential role in the company is senior, your country of origin will be less important and so your German skills.

-Some industries working more internationally, some only within Germany or DACH (Germany, Austria and Switzerland) region.
-To work there you will need to speak fluently german.
+Some industries work more internationally, some only within Germany or DACH (Germany, Austria, and Switzerland) region.
+To work in that department you will need to speak at least decent German.

-IT sector is mostly run internationally, on the other hand, if you are a banker and want to work in a bank or any other place in a predominantly customer-facing role you must speak german as well.
-Talking from my experience german companies will less likely to hire someone from abroad in such a position.
+The IT sector is mostly run internationally, on the other hand, if you are a banker and want to work in a bank or any other place in a predominantly customer-facing role you must speak German as well.

 The Size Of The Company

-Larger international companies have more employers from abroad and in fact, many of them have branches in the USA.
-Consequently, they will be more interested to have American workers, since it is an advantage for them.
+Larger international companies have more foreign employers and in fact, many of them have branches in the USA.
+Consequently, they will be more interested to have American workers, since it’s an advantage for them.

-If you are a college professor, business schools would be something you should consider to work in, compared to traditional universities with strong engineering or medical teaching.
+If you are a college professor, business schools would be something you should consider working in, compared to traditional universities with a strong engineering or medical teaching.

-However, there are many small start-ups hiring people from abroad, they have different approaches to work and want to be international right from the start.
+However, there are many small start-ups hiring people from abroad, they have different approaches to work, think more globally, and want to be international right from the beginning.

 Legal Side of Employment in Germany

-Here you will find legal information about your employment in Germany depending on the purpose and length of stay.
+Here you will find legal information about your employment in Germany as an American.